 1.8) Term of Service Period.
 Services provided under this Agreement shall be provided for the Services period defined in the Prevalent Sales Quote, unless earlier suspended or terminated in accordance with this Agreement or the Prevalent Sales Quote

 1.9) Limited Warranty.
-Prevalent represents and warrants to Subscriber that the Service will in substantial compliance with the printed product information attached hereto as Attachment B. In the event of a breach, Subscriber will promptly notify Prevalent of the non-conformity in writing and Prevalent will use reasonable commercial efforts to repair the Service to operate in compliance with its written description in compliance with the Service Level Agreement set forth in Attachment A. Subscriber’s exclusive remedy for breach of this warranty is for Prevalent to correct or work around the reported malfunction upon request.
-If the malfunction persists in causing a material failure in Subscriber’s production instances of the Service to conform to the Product documentation without correction or work-around forty-five (45) days after written notice to Prevalent of a warranty claim under this Section 1.9.
+Prevalent represents and warrants to Subscriber that the Services will function and perform in substantial compliance with the printed product information attached hereto as Attachment B. In the event of a breach, Subscriber will promptly notify Prevalent of the non-conformity in writing and Prevalent will use reasonable commercial efforts to repair the Service to operate in compliance with its written description in compliance with the Service Level Agreement set forth in Attachment A. Subscriber’s exclusive remedy for breach of this warranty is for Prevalent to correct or work around the reported malfunction upon request.
+If the malfunction persists in causing a material failure in Subscriber’s production instances of the Service, causing a failure to conform to the Product documentation without correction or work-around thirty (30) days after written notice to Prevalent of a warranty claim under this Section 1.9, then Subscriber may terminate without liability for the balance of the terminated Services and receive a refund for all pre-paid Services, not yet delivered, as their exclusive remedy.
 All limited warranties on the Service are granted only to Subscriber and are non-transferable.
 This remedy represents Prevalent’s exclusive duty and Subscriber’s sole remedy even in the event that the remedy should fail in its essential purpose.

 Prevalent makes no warranty that the Software will meet Subscriber’s requirements or operate under Subscriber’s specific conditions of use.
 Except as otherwise expressly provided herein, Prevalent makes no warranty that operation of the Service will be secure error free, or free from interruption.
 EXCEPT AS EXPLICITLY PROVIDED IN THIS AGREEMENT OR OTHERWISE AGREED TO IN WRITING BY PREVALENT, PREVALENT MAKES NO WARRANTIES, EXPRESS OR IMPLIED, IN FACT OR IN LAW, INCLUDING, BUT NOT LIMITED TO, ANY IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OTHER THAN AS SET FORTH IN THIS AGREEMENT.
 SUBSCRIBER MUST DETERMINE WHETHER THE SERVICE SUFFICIENTLY MEETS SUBSCRIBER’S REQUIREMENTS FOR SECURITY AND UNINTERRUPTABILITY.
 EXCEPT TO THE EXTENT ATTRIBUTABLE TO A BREACH OF PREVALENT’S SECURITY OR SERVICE LEVEL OBLIGATIONS HEREUNDER, SUBSCRIBER BEARS SOLE RESPONSIBILITY AND ALL LIABILITY FOR ANY LOSS INCURRED DUE TO FAILURE OF THE SERVICE TO MEET SUBSCRIBER’S REQUIREMENTS.
 EXCEPT TO THE EXTENT ATTRIBUTABLE TO EITHER PARTY’S GROSS NEGLIGENCE OR WILFULL MISCONDUCT, OR SERVICE LEVEL OBLIGATIONS HEREUNDER, PREVALENT WILL NOT, UNDER ANY CIRCUMSTANCES, BE RESPONSIBLE OR LIABLE FOR THE LOSS OF DATA ON ANY SUBSCRIBER COMPUTER OR INFORMATION STORAGE DEVICE.
 IN ADDITION, SUBSCRIBER ACKNOWLEDGES AND AGREES THAT (A) THE SERVICE DOES NOT CONSTITUTE THE PROVISION OF LEGAL ADVICE OR SERVICES IN ANY MANNER; (B) THE SERVICE DOES NOT ENSURE SUBSCRIBER’S COMPLIANCE WITH ALL APPLICABLE INDUSTRY REGULATIONS AND LAWS; AND (C) SUBSCRIBER IS SOLELY RESPONSIBLE FOR ITS COMPLIANCE WITH APPLICABLE LAWS RULES AND REGULATIONS.